 Vitamin D3 in supplement form should be consumed by body weight.
 Therapeutic doses are roughly 70-80 IU/per kg/day.
 Such doses should (again) be taken with K2.
 You can read more about K2 by CLICKING HERE if you’re interested.

 The equation is (75 x lbs divided by 2.2 = #of IU’s).
 Example: 250lb person would need roughly 8500 IU’s.
-To keep it simple, one might take 5,000 IU/day or 2500 IU twice a day.
-Yes, some people can and should take substantially higher amounts (30K to 50K IU’s a day), but such an order should probably come from a knowledgeable physician (if you can find one).
-However, as documented on the Vitamin D Council website, a minimum daily dose of 5,000 IU is very safe.
+To keep it simple, one might take 5,000 IU/day or 2500 IU twice daily.
+Yes, some people can and should take substantially higher amounts (30K to 50K IU a day), but such an order should probably come from a knowledgeable physician (if you can find one).
+However, as the Vitamin D Council website documented, a minimum daily dose of 5,000 IU is very safe.
 Children can safely take about 1000 IU for every 25 lbs. of body weight.